If you have been in SEO for a while, you will know the feeling when you send an email asking for a link.

 This is a very good source.

-As you can see there are 3M backlinks a huge opportunity for further research to finding broken links.
+As you can see, there are 3M backlinks a massive opportunity for further research to finding broken links.

 Take any approach from this module and pop the broken link into Ahrefs.
 That will show you all pages that link to the broken link you already found.